 Summary

 Creatine is a naturally occurring compound found in the human body.
 As a supplement, it’s widely considered to be effective at boosting athletic performance, and there is some evidence that creatine can also act as a cognitive enhancer.
 I conducted a two-month-long self-blinded, placebo-controlled experiment to see if creatine supplementation (5 grams daily, taken in the morning) would improve my reaction time (RT).
 I chose creatine because it’s known to be safe, and particularly because I’m probably deficient in it due to my longstanding vegan diet.
 Someone starting from a deficient state might be expected to experience a larger effect from supplementation.
 I chose RT as a metric because multiple studies have demonstrated a correlation between RT and cognitive ability.
-I found that my RT was slightly faster when I was taking creatine vs. placebo, though I haven’t yet performed the necessary analysis to determine whether the effect is significant.
+I found that my RT was slightly faster when I was taking creatine vs. placebo, though I haven’t yet performed the necessary analysis to determine whether the effect is significant (I’m open to suggestions on the proper analysis to perform here).
 This research project is part of my long-term goal to refine and validate reaction-time testing as a tool for assessing the cognitive benefits of various interventions.

 Study design and results